-- Do something nearby- when my kids are in their room I’m often in the adjacent kitchen cleaning up.
-When they’re outside, I started out doing some yardwork so they can see me being active.
-If they’re having trouble with whining and wanting my constant attention, it’s often because I’m trying to do something sedentary like read or blog.
+If kids are having trouble with whining and wanting constant attention, it’s often because the adult is trying to do something sedentary like read or blog.
 So I move to something active instead and this usually clears it up.

 Some things I have my kids do with me in this case: Clean around the baseboards with a damp cloth, wash the cupboards and fridge, move laundry from the washer to the dryer, put away clothes, pick up fallen fruit in the yard.
 Usually I say something like, “it looks like you need something to do, here, come use this cloth and clean down here with me” – nothing stressful or demanding.

 I happily provide field guides for the local plants, bugs, and animals for my children. (this one is a favorite)